MarcAndrei00/Alumni-Management-System/README.md

 ## Features

-* Admin and Coordinators manage alumni sccounts.
+* Admin and Coordinators manage alumni accounts.
 * Login three types of account (Admin, Coordinator, and Alumni) | Auto filter login.
-* Forgot Password with OTP / recovery code send through email.
+* Forgot Password with OTP / recovery code sent through email.
-* Sign Up with authentication code send through email.
+* Sign Up with authentication code sent through email.
-* Add new alumni in the list of graduates using import excel files.
+* Add new alumni to the list of graduates using import excel files.
-* Add new alumni or register alumni .
+* Add new alumni or register alumni.
 * Manage events
 * Integrated system (API)